-Regardless of your answer, there’s probably room for improvement.
-Even if you’re on top of things, you might be missing opportunities to make the most of your Facebook, Twitter, LinkedIn and Instagram accounts.
+Regardless of your answer, there’s always room for improvement.
+Even if you’re on top of things as a business owner, you might be missing opportunities to make the most of your Facebook, Twitter, LinkedIn, Instagram, and other social profiles.

-It’s not enough to set up accounts and write an occasional Facebook update or Tweet.
-Your patients’ perception of you is directly impacted by what you do on social media.
-That means engaging with your audience regularly and providing them with the kind of useful information they need.
+It’s not enough to set up a profile and write an occasional Facebook update or Tweet.
+Your patients’ perception of you is directly impacted by what you do on social media campaigns.
+That means engaging with your audience regularly and providing them with the useful information they need.

 Listen to this blog post:

 It wasn’t that long ago that dental marketing focused on printed brochures and word of mouth.
 What you need to know about social media marketing is that it is the new word of mouth.
 Sites like Facebook and Instagram are the resources used when we want to find new healthcare providers – and that includes dentists.

 Research indicates that 57% of consumers follow brands, including service providers, on social media.
 They do so to learn more about the brands in question and 89% will go on to buy from the brands they follow.